A fast direct solver for two-dimensional transmission problems of elastic waves: Numerical examples

 Figures \ref{fig:error_pmchwt_fds} and \ref{fig:error_bm_fds} demonstrate the above relative $2$-norm up to $102,400$ DOFs.
 Here, this limitation on the DOF arises from the memory capacity used in Conv.
 Figures \ref{fig:error_pmchwt_fds} and \ref{fig:error_bm_fds} show that the numerical solutions for the fast direct solvers based on the PMCHWT and Burton--Miller formulations well match that of Conv when the initial rank is $30$ or $40$.
 In the case of a initial rank of 30 or 40, almost all relative $2$-norm errors are smaller than $1.0 \times 10^{-4}$.
 However, there is a deterioration in accuracy when the initial rank is $10$ or $20$.
 This indicates that the accuracy of the fast direct solver can be controlled by the number of skeletons in low-rank approximations.

 \begin{remark} A decrease in accuracy of the fast direct solver against Conv as the DOF increases has also been observed in cavity scattering \cite{MATSUMOTO2025106148}, and therefore is not unique to transmission problems.
 A similar deterioration of accuracy of the fast direct solvers based on the proxy method is also observed in the Helmholtz transmission problems discretized by the collocation method with piecewise constant bases \cite{YasuhiroMATSUMOTO202308-231124}.
-In the result of the Helmholtz transmission problems, the solution of the fast direct solver is compared to the analytical solution on an unit circle.
-However, we have confirmed that when the same Helmholtz transmission problem is discretized using a low-order Nystr\"om method, the accuracy degradation issue due to the increase in the DOF does not occur.
-The cause might be related to the discretization method, but presently it remains unidentified. \end{remark}
+In the result of the Helmholtz transmission problems, the solution of the fast direct solver is compared to the analytical solution on a unit circle.
+However, in our experience, when the Helmholtz transmission problem is discretized using a low-order Nystr\"om method, the accuracy degradation issue due to the increase in the DOF does not occur.
+The cause might be related to the discretization method, but presently it remains unidentified.
+It should also be noted that elastic and acoustic scattering are different problems. \end{remark}